Oxsomi/core3/docs/graphics_api.md

 ### Properties

-- device: ref to the graphics device that owns it.
+- resource: the GraphicsResource it inherits from.
-- usage: ShaderRead (accessible for read from shader), ShaderWrite (accessible for write from shader), Vertex (use as vertex buffer), Index (use as index buffer), Indirect (use for indirect draw calls), CPUBacked (There's a CPU copy of the buffer to facilitate reads/writes), CPUAllocated (The entire resource has to be located in "shared" memory or on the CPU if there's a dedicated GPU).
+- usage: Vertex (use as vertex buffer), Index (use as index buffer), Indirect (use for indirect draw calls).
 - isPending(FullCopy): Information about if any data is pending for the next submit and if the entire resource is pending.
+- isFirstFrame: If the resource was already uploaded before.
 - length: Length of the buffer.
 - cpuData: If CPUBacked stores the CPU copy for the resource or temporary data for the next submit to copy CPU data to the real resource.
 - pendingChanges: `[U64 startRange, U64 endRange][]` list of marked regions for copy.
 - readHandle, writeHandle: Places where the resource can be accessed on the GPU side.
 If a shader uses the writeHandle in a shader it has to transition the resource (or the subresource) to write state before it is accessed as such (at the relevant shader stage); same with the readHandle (but read state).
 If you're only reading/writing from a part of a resource it is preferred to only transition part of the resource.
 This will signal the implementation that other parts of the resource aren't in use.
 Which could lead to more efficient resource updates for example.
 Imagine streaming in/out meshes from a single buffer; only meshes that are in use need to be updated with the staging buffer, while others could be directly copied to GPU visible memory if available (ReBAR, shared mem, cpu visible, etc.).
 It could also reduce decompression/compression time occurring on the GPU due to changing the entire resource to write instead of readonly (with subresources this could be eased depending on the driver).
-- mappedMemory: Where the device buffer is mapped on cpu-accessible memory.
-NULL if it's not mapped as memory.
-This data can't be written to/read from without explicitly using the functions for them.
-This is because the resource might still be in flight, and doing so may cause undefined behavior.
-- blockOffset, blockId: Which memory block the buffer was allocated.
 - lock: Multi-threading helper.
 A buffer gets locked when it's being modified or used by the CPU while recording.
 For example DeviceBufferRef_markDirty will require a lock and GraphicsDeviceRef_submitCommands will too.
 So markDirty has to finish before or after the submitCommands is done.

 ### Functions